-IMPORTANT NOTE: The Flagship Education Centre is currently closed to the public as we construct the second stage of the building.
+IMPORTANT NOTE: The Flagship Education Centre is currently closed to the public as we complete construction.
 Check here for updates and more announcements as plans progress.
+We are currently raising funds to help complete the build and we need your support.
+Click below to donate or click here for sponsorship opportunities.

 Open to the public from 10.00am to 5.00pm each Wednesday to Sunday, this events, education and training space brings a wide range of sustainability-focused activities to the area.
 Visitors are invited to explore the good, the bad and the ugly about our coastlines and waterways in this unique and beautiful building through engaging, family-friendly displays, interactive technology and multimedia content.
 For a schedule of upcoming events, please head to our events page here.